WeekieNHN/WeekieNHN.github.io/index.markdown

 [**Official Landing Page**](https://www.nerdherd.network/launch-my-dog/){: .btn .btn--info target="_blank" .align-center}

 ![image-left](/assets/images/LMD Icon.png){: .align-left height="45%" width="35%"}
-Launch My Dog is a game where you launch a hot dog into a bun.
-Things get in the way.
-I almost finished this game back in 2018, but felt that it wasn't fun enough to release.
-I came back to it early 2020 and slowly worked on it until it was complete.
+Launch My Dog is a game where you launch a hot dog into a bun, but I put a bunch of obstacles in the way.
+I wanted to release this game back in 2018, but it wasn't up to my standards, it wasn't fun or polished enough to release.
+I restarted it early 2020 and slowly worked on it until it was complete.
 The goal was a tight small game that I can release on Mobile.
-There's some fun programming in here like projectile trajectory prediction, even through different mediums.
-I have learned a lot about optimization with this project.
-The original had all the levels loaded simultaneously, which was awfully slow.
-Now it loads each level additively as a scene, on top of a base scene, which is considerably faster.
-This performance boost allowed me to push other aspects of the game, like level complexity.
+There's some fun programming in here like projectile trajectory prediction, even through different mediums, and even portals.
 Launch My Dog released on July 10th, 2021.
 It is available on both the iOS App Store and Google Play.
-I am currently working on extra levels and general quality of life improvements.

 ### Screenshot Gallery
 {% include gallery id="lmdGallery" layout="half" %}